 “It took the technology of pop-up blocker to push that back,” he said.
 “There needs to be additional guidance to prompt the market in the right direction.”
 The Future of Privacy Forum is an industry-sponsored group in the U.S. capital that favors “responsible data practices,” according to its website.

-Mobile advertising network Jumptap Inc., a rival to Google Inc. (GOOG), said last week it raised $27.5 million and is eyeing an initial public offering after revenue grew 60 percent.
+Mobile advertising network Jumptap Inc., a rival to Google Inc. (GOOG:US), said last week it raised $27.5 million and is eyeing an initial public offering after revenue grew 60 percent.
 Bank of America Merrill Lynch predicts the mobile advertising market will surge to $18.3 billion in 2015, from $3.6 billion in 2011.

 Lookout has proposed guidelines for ad networks, including making privacy policies transparent to users, having opt-outs and linking ads to the application they were downloaded with.